rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/PR-Flow/git-squash-many-commits-to-a-single-one-before-PR.md

+One of the feature git, has enabled us to record all changes by the commit.
+And saved it as our history.
+So when something unexpected happens, you can rollback to specific commits.
+But, too many commits may mess your git history.
+If you have a lot of fixup commits, and you merge all of them directly into master, the git history will be bloated (which is something we don't want).
+So, if your change consists of two commits X and Y, we want to squash them into a single commit Z

 Some folks do it by hastily creating a new branch, porting all changes to it with a patch file and creating a separate pull request.
 But this is headache both for the contributor and project maintainer.
 There's an easier way, which is git squash

 [https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request](https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request)

-To find out the number of commits we have made, we can inspect the total number of commits that have been made to the project with the following command:
+So before we start the process of squashing, first find out the number of commits we have made, we can inspect the total number of commits that have been made to the project with the following command:

 `git log`